 Three travel experts tell us where they go when they want to keep a tight budget.

 Nicaragua during the rainy season (May through November)

 “You get the same beaches as in Costa Rica—same water, same climate, and for a lot less money,” says savings.com CEO Loren Bendele.
 “When you start researching Nicaragua, you’ll find ‘Don’t go during the rainy season because it might rain the whole time you’re there.’
 But the locals all say it’s their favorite time of year because everything is green and lush, fresh and clear.
 During the dry season, it’s hot, it’s dry; there’s dust and dirt everywhere.
 Do the research—don’t stop at the first hurdle.”
-These are the best plane seats for every need.

 Need a beachy winter or spring escape on a budget?
 Try Barbados.
 “Bigger islands have the better deals, and smaller islands have more luxury,” says New York Times Frugal Travel blogger Seth Kugel.
 “Barbados struck me as a very nice compromise, right in the middle.
 It’s a very manageable island.
 You have your beach areas and then vast expanses if you want to get away and go hiking.
 The island also offers a great bus system.”
 Avoid these stressful vacation mistakes on your next trip.

 “I had to go down to the Cayman Islands for one night this summer,” says Nina Willdorf, editor in chief of Budget Travel.
 “It was 85 degrees, slight breeze, just perfect.
 We had the pool to ourselves.
 There was always a stool at the beach bar.
 The people working there were eager to help because they had time.”